Skip to content

 circuit_breaker:

-enabled: false # Enable circuit breaker
+enabled: true # Enable circuit breaker

-failure_threshold: 5 # Failures to open circuit
+failure_threshold: 5 # Consecutive failures to open the circuit

-recovery_timeout: "60s" # Time before attempting recovery
+timeout: "60s" # Time before attempting recovery (half-open)

-half_open_retries: 3 # Retries in half-open state
+half_open_max_requests: 3 # Trial requests allowed in half-open state

-# Rate limiting configuration (future feature)
+# Rate limiting configuration

 rate_limiting:

-enabled: false # Enable rate limiting
+enabled: true # Enable rate limiting

-# Metrics and monitoring configuration (future feature)
+# Metrics and monitoring configuration

 metrics:

-enabled: false # Enable metrics collection
+enabled: true # Enable Prometheus metrics collection

-endpoint: "/metrics" # Metrics endpoint path
+path: "/metrics" # Metrics endpoint path

 Minimal Configuration